run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 		4. Add the OIDC scope to be used during authentication to authorize access to a user's details.
 Each scope returns a set of user attributes.
 The scope must match the names in your identity provider.
         5. In the `User attributes` field enter the attribute and the value in the identity provider. (optional) 6.When complete, press `Save`.

+		After you have configured the OIDC settings, you can view and edit the identity provider settings.

+    	Press `Edit` to view and edit the:

+        * Discovery URL.
+        * Client ID.
+        * Client secret.

 	=== "OpenShift V4"